ptous/ptp-tools/README.md

 homepage](https://github.com/jonathanslenders/ptpython).

 ### About These Tools
-I like testing code in a REPL interpreter.
-The Python REPL is quite nice (at least when full readline support is active), but ptpython is far nicer.
+Sometimes you just can't beat manually testing something out in a REPL environment.
+When I do that with Python, I really like using Ptpython.
+The Python REPL is quite nice (at least when full readline support is active), but ptpython is _much_ nicer.

 Unfortunately, to use it with a Python virtual environment, you normally need to either install it in your global Python site-packages, or install it in